starlake-ai/starlake/docs/start_introduction.rst

 * Transform text files to strongly typed records
 * Support semantic types
 * Force privacy on specific fields (RGPD)
+* very, very simple piece of software to administer

 How it works